On a novel gradient flow structure for the aggregation equation: The aggregation equation in a new light

 \section{The aggregation equation in a new light}

 This section focuses on the aggregation equation \eqref{eq:AggregationEquation}, with a cubic interaction potential~\eqref{e:def:W}.
-As discussed in section \ref{subsec:derivation-aggr-eq}, \eqref{eq:AggregationEquation} can be formally derived from the inelastic spatially homogeneous Boltzmann equation by Taylor-expanding the test function in its weak formulation.
+As discussed in Section \ref{subsec:derivation-aggr-eq}, \eqref{eq:AggregationEquation} can be formally derived from the inelastic spatially homogeneous Boltzmann equation by Taylor-expanding the test function in its weak formulation.
 In this process, we notice that the collision kernel obtained from the cubic interaction, $W$, is precisely the modulus function.
-This suggests that we interpret~\eqref{eq:AggregationEquation} as \textit{generalised continuity equation}, as explained in section \ref{sec:GCE}, driven by the potential obtained from the kinetic energy~\eqref{eq:KineticEnergy}.
+This suggests that we interpret~\eqref{eq:AggregationEquation} as \textit{nonlocal-local continuity equation}, as explained in Section \ref{sec:GCE}, driven by the potential obtained from the kinetic energy~\eqref{eq:KineticEnergy}.

-More precisely, in this section, we consider the \eqref{eq:gce} driven by the kinetic energy~\eqref{eq:KineticEnergy}.
+More precisely, in this Section, we consider the \eqref{eq:gce} driven by the kinetic energy~\eqref{eq:KineticEnergy}.
 In addition to the definition of weak solutions to~\eqref{eq:gce} (see Definition~\ref{def:CRE}), we require the curve to have finite kinetic energy, which is a natural requirement. \begin{defn}[Weak solution] A curve $\set{f_t}_{t\in [0,T]} \subset \cP_2^{\cm}(\R)$ is a \emph{weak solution} to~\eqref{eq:AggregationEquation} if, for the flux $\set{U_t^\cE}_{t\in [0,T]} \subset \cM(\Rdiag)$ given by

-the pair $\set{(f_t,U_t^\cE)}_{t\in[0,T]}$ satisfies the \emph{generalised continuity equation}~\eqref{eq:gce} in the sense of Definition \ref{def:CRE}. \end{defn} In order to achieve a new gradient flow formulation of the equation above as steepest descent of the kinetic energy with respect to the nonlocal collision metric defined in section \ref{sec:metric}, we follow \cite{AGS08} and use the concept of curve of maximal slope with respect to a specific strong upper gradient, which is the square root of the dissipation functional, cf. \eqref{eq:dissipation} below.
-To motivate this, we consider the decay of the kinetic energy along a curve \(f\in \AC([0,T];(\cP(\R),d_{\cA}))\) solution of the generalised continuity equation~\eqref{def:CRE}, i.e., there exists $\dx U_t = \hat U_t \dx (f\otimes f)$ and by formally applying the chain rule
+the pair $\set{(f_t,U_t^\cE)}_{t\in[0,T]}$ satisfies the \emph{nonlocal-local continuity equation}~\eqref{eq:gce} in the sense of Definition \ref{def:CRE}. \end{defn} In order to achieve a new gradient flow formulation of the equation above as steepest descent of the kinetic energy with respect to the collision metric defined in Section \ref{sec:metric}, we follow \cite{AGS08} and use the concept of curve of maximal slope with respect to a specific strong upper gradient, which is the square root of the dissipation functional, cf. \eqref{eq:dissipation} below.
+To motivate this, we consider the decay of the kinetic energy along a curve \(f\in \AC([0,T];(\cP(\R),d_{\cA}))\) which is a solution of the nonlocal-local continuity equation~\eqref{def:CRE}, i.e., there exists a flux $\dx U_t = \hat U_t \dx (f\otimes f)$ such that the pair $\{(f_t,U_t)\}_{t\in [0,T]}$ is a weak solution in the sense of~\cref{def:CRE}.
+Formally applying the chain rule, we have